nambin/movie-data-manager/web-app-prompt.md

 ## Acceptance test

 Round-trip check: load the current [prod-output-movies.yml](prod-output-movies.yml), make no edits, click download.

-The downloaded file must be byte-identical to the loaded one (modulo a trailing newline).
-Any diff means YAML serialization, field-ordering, or sort-order is off.
+**Primary assertion (structural):** parse the input and the downloaded output with the same parser; the resulting in-memory data structures must be deep-equal — same length, same per-entry key set in the same order, same scalar values including `null`s.

+**Secondary assertion (byte-identity, best-effort):** aim for byte-identical output (modulo a trailing newline).
+If a diff appears, manually inspect — js-yaml and PyYAML can disagree on cosmetic quoting choices (single vs double quotes, when to quote a string containing `:` like `'서울의 봄 (12.12: The Day)'`).
+Cosmetic-only differences are acceptable; any structural diff (missing/added field, changed order, changed scalar) is a bug.